 Serve the potatoes nice and hot.
 Just before serving, give them one more dose of butter, a generous sprinkling of chives, a few pinches of sea salt and some fresh cracked pepper.

-You can call these hasselback potatoes a “side” if you want, but I promise you they will steal the show!
+You can call these holiday hasselback potatoes a “side” if you want, but I promise you nobody will push them to the side of their plate.
+They will steal the show!